Initialization¶

 Warning

-If the parameters are changed after a run(especially the groundwater, lakes and reservoir parameters) the stored initial values do not represent the conditions of the storage variables.
+If the parameters are changed after a run(especially the groundwater, lakes and reservoir parameters) the stored initial values do not reflect the conditions of the storage variables.
 Stored initial conditions should not be used as initial values for a model run with another set of parameters.
 If you do this during calibration, you will not be able to reproduce the calibration results!

 Set up a cold start in the settingsfile¶